Newcomb Campus Policies & Guidelines

 To prevent disturbance of potential nesting sites of the common loon, please stay away from all islands on HWF lakes between 1 May and 15 August.
 Loons are listed as a Species of Special Concern in New York.
 Their preferred nesting sites are on islands at the water’s edge.
 Your presence may cause them to abandon their nest or alert potential predators to the nest location.

-A Research Study Plan must be approved prior to the initiation of any research activities on HWF.
+A property use request must be approved prior to the initiation of any research activities on HWF.
 Property Use Requests (select Adirondack Ecological Center/Huntington Wildlife Forest - Newcomb)

 There are four areas posted with red "Restricted Area" signs that are off-limits to all persons except authorized research personnel.
 These areas are: Atmospheric Monitoring Site (north of the Animal Studies Lab); the SWAMP Site (directly northeast of the Adjidaumo gate), the Integrated Forest Studies Site (along the east side of Arbutus Lane between the Maintenance Garage and Marcy Cabin), and the Arbutus Watershed Study Site (north inlet of Arbutus Lake).
 Please avoid these areas.

 There are several other areas on HWF that are devoted to short or long-term research.
 In many cases, permanent markers and/or sensitive equipment are located on these sites.
 These areas are generally marked with permanent metal pipes, painted red on top with an AEC red plot tag attached.
 Disturbance of these markers or adjacent equipment could result in irreparable damage and loss of important data.